pilgrimtabby/pilgrim-autosplitter/README.md

 ### Method 1: Download Application

 Download the latest Windows build (Pilgrim.Autosplitter.Windows.v1.x.x) from the [most recent release page](https://github.com/pilgrimtabby/pilgrim-autosplitter/releases/latest).
 Unzip and run Pilgrim Autosplitter.exe.

+> [!Note]
+> The most recent application build is out of date and will likely remain that way for a while, as I don't have too much time to devote to this project.
+If you want to use the latest features, you'll need to run the source code.

 ### Method 2: Run from source with Python